blogscot/JuliaDataScience/contents/julia_basics.md

 ```

 From the `add` output, we can see that Julia automatically creates _both_ the `Project.toml` and `Manifest.toml` files.
-In the `Project.toml`, it adds a new package to the proejct environment package list.
+In the `Project.toml`, it adds a new package to the project environment package list.
 Here are the contents of the `Project.toml`:

 ```toml